QxaM/InverterControl/README.md

 It is possible to change velocity on the fly, block is executed based on **Enable** state.

-Timing diagram is shown on a diagram below.
+Timing execution of this function block is shown on a diagram below.
 When input **Enable** is `TRUE` inverter accelerates to set velocity.
 When it reaches the set velocity output **InVelocity** is set to `TRUE`.
 When velocity is changed inverter automatically changes it's velocity to new set velocity.
 If intput **Enable** changes to `FALSE` inverter continuous motion with last velocity.

 ![IC_MoveVelocityTimingDiagram drawio(1)](https://user-images.githubusercontent.com/109360131/210220906-b54c6a2b-c8b2-4a7e-ad5e-d8a60d584154.png)